keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 Owl of Minerva (Athenian ideals, lost futures, hauntology)

 ---
+* Make sure I make the point that federations and centralised systems can exist *alongside* each other*

 This will be a break in style from the other content.
 It's more like my own mini 33 1/3rd.
 Myown 11 1/10th?

 I was going to open with the forgotten Lycians despite their logentivitiy the "Why has history forgotten a democratic league that lasted longer than all modern city-states and most empires.
 Is it because history is written as an account of "who conquered who" like the birthing branches of a family tree?"